pfxuan/lustrefs/README.md

     Configuring the Hadoop nodes to use LDAP (or equivalent) for logins may be beneficial.
   * Each user will need a directory named `{$fs.lustrefs.mount}/user/{$username}` and owned by that user, similar to the last bullet point in the single-tenant setup section.
-    Users can store/access data on Lustre outside of the `{$fs.lustrefs.mount}` hierarchy (see below), but Hadoop uses this user-specific directory for job staging.
-    Therefore, each user must have a directory created for them under this hierarchy.
-    This is functionally no different than HDFS.
   * The Cloudera Manager has
     [a Kerberos Authentication Wizard](https://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_sg_intro_kerb.html)
     that helps with setting up secure-mode Hadoop.